department-of-veterans-affairs/vets-website/content/pages/families-caregivers/social-work-services.md

 - Help you find a free place to stay close by if your loved one needs to receive treatment in a hospital far from home
 - Help you make arrangements for your loved one's long-term care if you can no longer care for them yourself

 These are just some examples.
-You can talk with a VA social worker about any questions or problems you or the Veteran or Servicemember you care for may have.
+If you have any questions or problems, feel free to ask for an appointment with a VA social worker.
 We'll help you or connect you with the right person to help.

 </div>